kubecost/poc-common-configurations/etl-federation/README.md

 ### Object-Store and Permissions Setup

-Create and attach policy to kubecost IAM role (or create service account below):
+Create an S3 compatible bucket to use for the Kubecost metrics and attach policy to kubecost service account.

+Update [policy-kubecost-aws-s3.json](federated-store.yaml) and [primary-federator.yaml](primary-federator.yaml) with your bucket name.

+Then create the IAM Policy (note the ARN for the attach-policy-arn below):

 ```
 aws iam create-policy \